-Film: Trading Mom
+Film / Trading Mom

-Trading Mom is a 1994 family comedy based on the book The Mommy Market, featuring Sissy Spacek as the mother of three kids, Elizabeth, Jeremy, and Harry Martin.
+, featuring Sissy Spacek as the mother of three kids, Elizabeth, Jeremy, and Harry Martin.
 The kids all complain about their mother.
 When on the last day of school they get grounded for the whole summer, they take the advice of a gardener who told them about a spell that can make their mom and their memories of her disappear, and they can go to the Mommy Market to get a new mother, only the market is open for one hour a week and each group of children can only have three tokens to pick a mother.

 Provides examples of:

 - Be Careful What You Wish For: The kids wish for their nagging mom to disappear as well as their memories, but can't find a replacement mother they are truly satisfied with.

 - Can't Get Away with Nuthin' : After the kids have used up all three tokens, they set Harry's pet iguana loose in the Mommy Market so they can steal tokens.
 They not only get caught, but are told that it doesn't matter that they tried to steal tokens, they can never come back.
 And then when they try to come back, the location has mysteriously vanished.

 - Disappeared Dad: In an early scene one of the kids remarks that their mom is probably the reason their father left them.